eapearson/gopherjs-ko/README.md

 ## Example
-There is also an example for a basic single page application using KnockoutJS / Knockout Validation / page.js You can see an online version [here](http://mibitzi.github.io/gopherjs-ko/example/static/)
+There is also an example for a basic single page application using KnockoutJS / Knockout Validation / page.js

+You can see an online version of it [here](http://mibitzi.github.io/gopherjs-ko/example/static/)